andorthehood/andorthehood/README.md

 ### Hi there 👋

-I'm a freelance web developer from the Netherlands, I started my career a long time ago when adding rounded corners to a div was not as self-evident as today.
-Currently I'm working as Princiapl Engineer at ByBorg Enterprises.
+I'm a freelance web developer from the Netherlands.
+I started my professional journey quite some time back, during an era when adding rounded corners to a div was not as commonplace as it is today.
+These days, I'm working as Principal Engineer at ByBorg Enterprises.